ChrstphrHll/npc_gen/students/Juppar Kershaw.md

 ---
 ### Description
 - 1st year Human Druid in Jettenia
-- curly strawberry blond hair that's loose around the shoulders, Gray eyes, and Fair skin
+- short straight black hair that's plain, Gray eyes, and Fair skin
 - Is Playful and Fanciful, and has Charisma as their ideal

 ### Organizations